 Those of you who have known me for a while will probably know that Tomb Raider 2: The Dagger of Xian is (and most likely always will be) my favourite Tomb Raider game.
-You might also know that I was interested in archaeology and ancient civilizations long before Ms Croft appeared on the game scene in 1996.
+You might also know that I was interested in archaeology and ancient civilisations long before Ms Croft appeared on the game scene in 1996.
 But did you know that my interest in Tibetan culture was triggered by Tomb Raider 2?

 Before TR2 was released, Tibet was, in my younger, uninformed mind, a semi-mythical land of snowy mountains and meditating monks, little more than a real-life Shangri-La.
-I knew very little about its history, its cultural traditions or the Tibetan people’s lives under Chinese rule.
+I knew very little about its history, its cultural traditions, or the Tibetan people’s lives under Chinese rule.
 But all that changed after playing TR2.
 I scoured my local library in search of books about Tibet (there were precious few), read and re-read Heinrich Harrer’s autobiographical travel book Seven Years in Tibet (I still have it), and bought a copy of the film adaptation starring Brad Pitt on VHS (remember those?).

 But enough about my personal history.
 Let’s examine some of the Buddhist symbols that can be spotted throughout Barkhang Monastery!